VeronicaGlez/Disocactus_transcriptome/README.md

    - **RIN	28S/18S** (RNA integrity number).
 Which indicates the grade of RNA integrity, High-quality RNA will contain an RIN of at least 8, where partially fragmented RNA will contain an RIN within the range of 6–8.

-- `sample_size.csv` Table with information about developmental stage and flower sizes (cm) collected.
-The information in the table is the following:
+- `sample_size.csv` Table with information about stage development and flower sizes (cm) collected.
+The information in the table is as follows:
   - **species** species name.
-  - **stage** developmental stage of the flower collected.
+  - **stage** stage development of the flower collected.
   - **sample_code** code assigned to the flower sample collected.
-  - **flower_size** the size in cm of the flower collected which was used to define the developmental stage.
+  - **flower_size** the size in cm of the flower collected which was used to define the stage development.

 - `samples.txt` Table with information used in the Diferencial Expression analysis.
-The information in the table is the following:
+The information in the table is as follows:
-  - **sample_name** In this table sample name contains only the species code, the stage of development and the type of tissue.
+  - **sample_name** contains only the species code, development stage and  tissue type.
-  - **sample_replicate_name** contains the folder name were is saved count information.
-The first part follows the id code explained below and the second part "_K_quant" is the name added by kallisto.
+  - **sample_replicate_name** contains the folder name wherec counts information is saved.
   - **tissue** contains information about tissue.
   - **development_stage** contains the stage of development associated to the sample.

 **[project_info](/project_info)**

- - [Disocactus_project.md](/project_info/Disocactus_project.md) contains project extra information like: species distribution, quality samples, RNA extraction methodology, sampling methodology, etc.
+ - [Disocactus_project.md](/project_info/Disocactus_project.md) contains  extra project information like: species distribution, quality samples, RNA extraction methodology, sampling methodology, etc.
- - [supertranscripts.md](/project_info/supertranscripts.md) contains info about supertranscripts methodology.
+ - [supertranscripts.md](/project_info/supertranscripts.md) contains information about supertranscripts methodology.
  - [summary.md](/project_info/summary.md) contains a breif discussion about the project progress made during the last months.

 **[out](/out)** <br>

-Contains results of all analysis made in the research
+Contains results of all analysis made in the research.

 - `BUSCO_summaries` contains BUSCO out data produce by the program and bar plot whit information about .

-   - `DS_trans.ca-results.txt` Contains summary of the submitted job; completeness assessment results,and length statistics and composition.
+   - `DS_trans.ca-results.txt` Contains summary of the submitted job; completeness assessment results, length statistics and composition.
 Information from gVolante.
-   - `DE_trans.ca-results.txt` Contains summary of the submitted job; completeness assessment results,and length statistics and composition.
+   - `DE_trans.ca-results.txt` Contains summary of the submitted job; completeness assessment results, length statistics and composition.
 Information from gVolante.
-   - `full_table` Contains the complete results in a tabular format with scores and lengths of BUSCO matches, and coordinates (for genome mode) or gene/protein IDs (for transcriptome or protein mode).
+   - `full_table` Contains the complete results in a tabular format with scores and lengths of BUSCO matches and coordinates (for genome mode) or gene/protein IDs (for transcriptome or protein mode).
    - `mising_busco_list` Contains a list of missing BUSCOs, one per species.
    - `short_summary` Contains a plain text summary of the results in BUSCO notation, one per species.
    - busco_figure.png in graphical form contains information about BUSCO assesment results.

   <br>
-- `tepal_sizes` contains graphics and tables related to cell sizes statistics analysis in different developmental stages.
+- `tepal_sizes` contains graphics and tables related to cell sizes and statistics analysis in different developmental stages.
-   - DS_cell_growth.jpeg: *D.speciosus* graphic
+   - DS_cell_growth.jpeg: *D.speciosus* box-plot graphic
-   - DE_cell_growth.jpeg: *D. eichalmii* graphics
+   - DE_cell_growth.jpeg: *D. eichalmii* box-plot graphic
    - DE_statistics.jpeg table with media an standard deviation
    - DS_statistics.jpeg table with media an standard deviation